 Executive Health Innovation Management ProgrammeIn collaboration with Imperial College, UK

-Please join us on this 4th revised edition of the EHIMP-programme which brings together executives from the entire healthcare supply chain and across countries and healthcare systems.
-Two modules in London and Copenhagen and online participant centered case-discussions in between.
+This 5th revised edition of the Executive Health Innovation Management Programme (EHIMP) brings together executives and healthcare professionals from the entire healthcare supply chain - across countries and healthcare systems.
+Two modules in London and Copenhagen provide knowledge, models, tools and access to a unique Health Innovation network.

 In collaboration with:

-- Revolution in data availability and data analytics
+- A revolution in data availability and data analytics.

 While they offer huge opportunities, this landscape poses challenges to different players in the health system.
 Technology developers and suppliers, healthcare funders and providers, policy-makers – and us as healthcare users – need to respond.
 Relationships in value chains are being reshaped, new ideas about wellness are emerging.
 A different healthcare ecosystem is being built.